Universal Islands of Adventure: Current characters

-Universal's Express Pass
+Universal Express Pass

 Several attractions in Islands of Adventure allow guests to utilize Express Pass.
 This pass admits users to a separate line for the attraction, which is given priority status when boarding.
 Express Pass is not a virtual queuing service.
 Instead, passholders may enter the "Universal Express" line whenever they wish.
 The price of this pass is not included in the charge for park admission.